PiyushKhurana/wifi-script/README.md

-## wifi-drivers
+## wifi-drivers of realtek rtl8723de for ubuntu
 shell script to remove old wifi drivers (not really) and install new one for  rtl8723de using lwfinger repo https://github.com/lwfinger/rtlwifi_new
 ```sh
 sudo +x wifi.sh
 ```